johnjyin/Opencart-Default-Responsive-Theme/README.md

     <li> Multiple Levels Responsive Menus </li>
     <li> Responsive Tabs (jQuery Vertical Tabs) On Product Details Page</li>
     <li> Responsive Popup colorBox </li>
-    Notes: Except the default NivoSlider (can be replaced by any other free and responsive sliders, like FlexSlider).
+Notes: the default NivoSlider is still not responsive (even though its container has been), which can be replaced by any other responsive sliders, like FlexSlider.
   </ul>
 </li>